 - Keep 100% of the bran, germ, and endosperm together as a true whole grain

-- Bake slowly with minimal ingredients.
-Use techniques such as sprouting, fermenting (sourdough) or both while minimizing the use of any processed ingredients
+- Make slowly with minimal ingredients.
+Use techniques such as sprouting, soaking (a must for using 100% whole grains, as they absorb water slower), fermenting (sourdough) or all while minimizing the use of any processed ingredients

 It’s not easy to follow these rules, but that’s why I’m here.
 I want to help you make eating grains common again and a part of your busy life.